guerilla-di/framecurve_nuke/README.markdown

 ## The Python module

-These scripts use the [framecurve_python](http://github.com/guerilla-di/framecurve_python) library by Ben Dickinson, and this library is awesome.
+These scripts use the [framecurve_python](http://github.com/guerilla-di/framecurve_python) library by Ben Dickson.
+That library is truly awesome and if you want to do anything sophisticated related to Framecurves we suggest you check it out.

 ## License